mappingvermont/gfw-annual-loss-processing/1b_Vector-to-TSV/README.md

 Dissolve the singlepart features into one feature: `CREATE TABLE bbm_diss AS SELECT ST_UNION(geom) AS geom FROM bbm_explode;` Re-explode the table into singlepart features: `CREATE TABLE bbm_explode2 AS SELECT (ST_DUMP(geom)).geom FROM bbm_diss;`

-If you want to maintain specific fields throughout the geometry correction process so that it can be used in Hadoop (e.g., the names of the Brazil biomes), do the following instead of the explode-dissolve-explode commands above, replacing `name` with the name of the field you want to preserve:
+If you want to maintain specific fields throughout the geometry correction process so that it can be used in Hadoop (e.g., the names of the Brazil biomes or types of plantations), do the following instead of the explode-dissolve-explode commands above, replacing `name` with the name of the field you want to preserve:
 `CREATE TABLE bbm_explode AS SELECT name, (ST_DUMP(geom)).geom FROM bbm;` `CREATE TABLE bbm_diss AS SELECT name, ST_UNION(geom) AS geom FROM bbm_explode GROUP BY name;` If done correctly, this should produce the number of distinct values in the fields you have saved.
 For example, if you wanted to preserve the biome name in the Brazil biomes file, this would produce `6`.